BDC Hamburger Icon

 2. Manufacture team-building opportunities.

 Healthy collaboration doesn’t just happen; you must create opportunities for cooperation.
 Don’t let your employees develop ideas in isolation.
-Instead, encourage collaboration by scheduling fellowship sessions during the workday.
+Instead, encourage workplace collaboration by scheduling fellowship sessions during the workday.

 Take a collaborative approach to every issue your company faces.
 Consider hosting weekly brainstorming sessions with various team members to discuss solutions.
 Additionally, make collaboration social by alternating quiet work time with open Q&A time.

-Most successful problem solvers don’t find answers immediately or in isolation.
+Most successful problem-solvers don’t find answers immediately or in isolation.
 They’re often curious and ask questions in a group setting.
 Create an atmosphere where this can happen.

 3. Prioritize diversity on your team.